 Until now, optimization algorithms have been used in a plenty of works to design chip structures[1-7].
 The first one is evolutionary algorithms[19-24],such as on-chip broadband polarization rotator designed by genetic algorithm[19], compact power splitters designed ab initio using binary particle swarm optimization in a 2D mesh for a standard foundry silicon photonic platform[20].
 What's more, binary search algorithm has been used to design polarization beam splitter[21], polarizer coupler[22], polarization rotator[23], which can achieve relatively high conversion rate.
 By use of the simulated annealing algorithm, the work[24] designed fiber-to-waveguide coupling structure and optimize parameters to get to obtain maximum coupling efficiency.
 The second one is using topology optimization algorithm to design optical devices[25-27], such as polarization rotator based on multilevel shape optimization[25].
 The third one is Modeling algorithm, for example using artificial neural networks (ANNs)[28] to achieve spectrum prediction, parameter fitting, inverse design and performance optimization for the plasmonic waveguide coupled with cavities structure (PWCCS).

-Evolutionary and search
+Evolutionary and search algorithms

 The discussion is organized as follows.
 Firstly, the geometry and simulation configuration of the mode converter are described.
 Secondly, we introduce how to use artificial intelligence algorithm to design the structure of PSC.
 DBS (direct-binary search) algorithm is introduced firstly.
 It is shown that the efficiency of transmission spectrum is very high whether the non-polarized light or the polarized light passes through the mode converter.
 The transmittance of non-polarized light is above 91.5%, and of polarized light is above 90%, what’s more, this structure can carry out broadband transmission from 1450nm to 1650nm, instead of aiming at a specific wavelength.
 Thirdly, the PSC is designed by using genetic algorithm, particle swarm optimization and simulated annealing algorithm, which can obtain relatively high transmission transmittance.
 Finally, we compare the PSC designed by the four algorithms in terms of bandwidth, transmission efficiency and complexity, we can draw the conclusion based on above parameters that: DBS algorithm is the best design algorithm among the four algorithms.